Best High Schools for Sports in Every State

 Hampton High has become a football powerhouse over the years, both within the state and nationally.
 Entering the 2020 season, it had won 843 games, tied with Highland Park in Texas for the sixth-most of any high school, and claimed two national championships during the 1990s.

-Hampton also has 10 state titles, and outside of the military academies in Virginia, no other high school has produced more NFL players than Hampton High with 12 players.
+Hampton also has at least 10 state titles, and outside of the military academies in Virginia, no other high school has produced more NFL players than Hampton High with 12 players.

 Washington: James A. Garfield High School